jonathansayer/CV/README.md

 #### Other Qualifications

 - Part one of the Investment Management Certificate
-- Grade 8 Jazz Alto Saxaphone
+- Grade 8 Jazz Alto Saxophone
 - Grade 6 Piano
 - Achieved a Gold Medal at the National Kettlebell Championships in Cornwall in April.
 Hoping to represent England at the World Championships in November.